MWATelescope/manta-ray-client/README.md

 ### Imaging Job Options

-Imaging jobs generate calibrated sky images from MWA visibility data using the wsclean imager.
+Imaging jobs generate calibrated sky images from MWA visibility data using the [WSClean](https://wsclean.readthedocs.io/en/latest/index.html) imager.
+For detailed information about WSClean and the meaning of its parameters, please refer to the [WSClean documentation](https://wsclean.readthedocs.io/en/latest/index.html).
 The workflow includes:

 1. **Staging**: Raw visibility files are retrieved from the archive
-2. **Preprocessing** (if `input_mode=raw`): Calibration and averaging using Birli
+2. **Preprocessing**: Calibration and averaging using Birli
 3. **Imaging**: wsclean generates sky images with CLEAN deconvolution
 4. **Delivery**: FITS images (and optionally all intermediate products) are delivered